10 Common Plumbing Mistakes Homeowners Make (And How to Avoid Them)

 Get matched with companies for your specific needs

-Plumbing problems rarely announce themselves — they start small, get ignored, and then turn into expensive emergencies.
+Plumbing problems rarely announce themselves.
+They start small, get ignored, and then turn into expensive emergencies.
 Understanding the most common plumbing mistakes homeowners make is the first step toward protecting your home and your wallet.
 Whether you're an enthusiastic DIYer or someone who's never touched a wrench, the errors covered in this guide are shockingly easy to make and surprisingly easy to prevent.

+With the average water damage insurance payout now running roughly $12,500 to $15,400 per claim in 2026, and frozen pipe claims from major insurers like State Farm averaging north of $30,000, the stakes for even a small oversight have never been higher.
 From the drain cleaner you shouldn't be using to the shutoff valve you've never found, this article walks through 10 of the biggest plumbing mistakes that cause damage, explains what's really happening behind your walls, and tells you exactly when to stop and call a pro.

 Key Pinch Points